yxni98/EMNLP_2022/_pages/venue.md

 - Both offer temporary SIM cards for tourists and business travelers, including data and calls and these can be purchased at outlets across the UAE, including at the airport and malls.
 - Roaming services are also available for most visitors if they wish to use their existing number and phone.

+**Currency & Living Cost**

+The monetary unit is the Dirham (AED), which is divided into 100 fils.
+The exchange rate is pegged to the US Dollar at the rate $1 = AED 3.675.

+The average costs at an average coffee shop or restaurant are as follows:
+- Cup of coffee: 14-20 AED/$3.8-5.5 USD
+- Sandwich lunch: 15-30 AED/$5-8.2 USD
+- Evening meal: 30-50 AED/$8.2–13.6 USD

 **Electricity**

 The electricity supply in Abu Dhabi is 220/240 volts at 50 cycles.
 Standard British-type 13-amp square three-pin plugs are the norm in most hotels.
 European or US-made appliances may need a plug adapter.

 **Language**

-The national language of the UAE is Arabic.
-However English is also very widely spoken throughout Abu Dhabi, especially in business, hospitality, retail environments, street signs and restaurant menus, etc.
+The official language of the UAE is Arabic.
+However English is also very widely spoken throughout Abu Dhabi, especially in business, hospitality, retail environments, street signs, taxis, and restaurant menus, etc.  Urdu and Hindi are also widely spoken.

-**Photography**

-Normal tourist photography is welcome but, as elsewhere in the world, it is courteous and wise to ask permission before photographing other people.

 <!-- **Public Holidays**